Dinamita

-Dinamita (also known simply as dynamite) is a deep-fried Filipino appetizer consisting of stuffed siling haba (long green chili peppers) wrapped in a thin egg crêpe.
-The stuffing is usually giniling (ground beef or pork), cheese, or a combination of both but it can also be adapted to use a wide variety of ingredients, including tocino, ham, bacon, tuna, and shredded chicken.
-Dinamita is also known as dynamite lumpia, among other names.
-It is a type of lumpia and it is commonly eaten as an appetizer or as a companion to beer.
+Dinamita, also known as dynamite lumpia or simply dynamite, is a Filipino deep-fried appetizer made of long green chili peppers (siling haba) stuffed with various fillings and wrapped in a thin spring-roll wrapper.
+It is a variant of lumpia, a traditional Filipino spring roll.

 Names

-The name for the dish literally means "dynamite", due to its resemblance to a stick of dynamite with a long fuse; as well as a reference to the heat of the pepper.
+The name literally means 'dynamite', due to each roll's resemblance to a stick of dynamite with a long fuse, and refers as well to the heat of the pepper.
 Since it is a type of lumpia, it is also known as "dynamite lumpia", "dynamite spring rolls", and "lumpiang dinamita".
-It also has other creative names like dynamite cheese sticks (with the filling consisting of cheddar or even mozzarella cheese), "barako finger", from Filipino barako (lit. "wild boar"), which has connotations of manliness equivalent to the English term "stud".
+It also has other creative names like "dynamite cheese sticks" (with the filling consisting of cheddar or mozzarella cheese), "barako finger", from Filipino barako (lit. 'wild boar'), which has connotations of manliness equivalent to the English term "stud".

 Description

 Like most lumpia recipes, dinamita is very easy to prepare and can be modified readily.
 The stuffing, giniling (ground beef or pork), is sauteed beforehand with chopped onions and garlic, and seasoned with salt and black pepper to taste.